 Against this backdrop, FocusEconomics Consensus Forecast panelists forecast the economy to expand 6.3% in 2019, which is down 0.1 percentage points from last month’s projection.
 For 2020, they also pencil in economic growth of 6.3%.

 |Economic Growth (GDP, annual variation in %)||7.1||6.1||6.1||6.9||6.7|

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||52.02||0.02 %||Apr 22|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.2% over the prior month in January, contrasting the 0.6% decline logged in December.
+Consumer prices came in flat over the prior month in March, down from the 0.2% increase logged in February.

-The manufacturing Purchasing Managers’ Index (PMI), produced by Nikkei and IHS Markit, dipped to 52.3 points in January from 53.2 points in December, which was well below the survey’s long-term average of 53.7 points.
+The manufacturing Purchasing Managers’ Index (PMI), produced by Nikkei and IHS Markit, edged down to 51.5 points in March from 51.9 points in February, which marked a seven-month low for the survey.